particle-iot/spark-setup-ios/README.md

 **Rebranding notice**

-Spark has been recently rebranded as Particle.
+Particle has been recently rebranded as Particle.
-Code currently contains `SparkSetup` keyword as classes prefixes. this will soon be replaced with `ParticleDeviceSetup`.
+Code currently contains `ParticleSetup` keyword as classes prefixes. this will soon be replaced with `ParticleDeviceSetup`.

 ### Usage

 **Cocoapods**

-Import `SparkSetup.h` in your view controller implementation file, use bridging header for Swift projects (See [Installation](#installation) section for more details).
+Import `ParticleSetup.h` in your view controller implementation file, use bridging header for Swift projects (See [Installation](#installation) section for more details).

 **Carthage**